Oh, the weather outside is frightful, but the office is so delightful. And since you have so much to do… Get it done! Get it done! Get it done!

 Pinterest is an awesome platform to visually organize your ideas for the upcoming holidays.
 Just browse through the recipes or deco inspiration and pin your favorites to your boards!

 Pinterest is also a never-ending vortex of ideas and content that will surely stun you.
 So prepare to be decisive.
 We warned you!

 Keep track of your budget

 Did you know that the average U.S. consumer spent $862 on Christmas gifts last year?
 Unfortunately, there’s no data to indicate if those spendings were calculated or a part of some last-minute decisions.

 Either way, buying last-minute presents only brings stress and, in most cases, we end up overpaying because of that.

-Stay smart and decide early on your holiday gift budget and stick to it.
+Stay smart and decide early on your budget for buying employee Christmas gifts and stick to it.
 We recommend Mint to help you keep track of where your money goes.
 It’s a great help over the holidays, and you might also like to use it during the rest of the year!

 Take your time and relax

 The best way to beat holiday stress?
 Obviously, relaxing.
 Perhaps this is the ideal time to take one or two days off and unwind from work.
 Disengaging from work once in a while can make us more stress resilient and more productive when we return to work.